KatherineMichel/agile-sprint-playbook/research_sprint.md

 Task instructions

-4. Follow-up questions
+4. Follow-up questions (somewhat improvised)
 5. Debrief

-Build an arc
+Build an arc (see infographic)
 Final review: time budget and leading questions

+"Consider running a pilot interview to test your guide and the timing"

 See "User Study" Chapter for Day 4